adno/tubelex/README.md

 For a small number of videos, there is no channel information, so we count them as separate single-video channels.
 Words occurring in less than 3 videos are not included.
 The list is sorted by the number of occurrences.
 The data is tab-separated with a header, and the file is compressed with LZMA2 (`xz`).

-**Important:** The last row labeled `[TOTAL]` lists **total numbers** of tokens, videos and channels, and thus may **require special handling**.
-Also note that the totals are not sums of the previous rows' values.**
+**Important:** The last row labeled `[TOTAL]` lists the **total numbers** of tokens, videos, and channels, and thus may **require special handling**.
+Also, note that the totals are not sums of the previous rows' values.

 ## About mutations

 Words are segmented with MeCab using [Unidic Lite](https://github.com/polm/unidic-lite), or alternatively with Unidic 3.1.0.
 Words that contain decimal digits (except kanji characters for numbers) and words that start or end with a non-word character (e.g. punctuation) are ignored in both cases.
 The [full-width tilde](https://ja.wikipedia.org/wiki/チルダ#全角チルダ) character (0xFF5E, '～') is replaced by the [wave dash](https://ja.wikipedia.org/wiki/波ダッシュ) character (0x301C, '〜') before tokenization.
 The former is almost always a visually indistinguishable typo.
 We consider the wave dash a word-forming character similarly to alphabet, kanji etc.

 Unidic Lite is often used for Japanese segmentation in Python due to its ease of installation (see  [Fugashi](https://pypi.org/project/fugashi/) for more info).
 Unidic Lite is also used for tokenization of [a commonly used Japanese BERT model](https://huggingface.co/cl-tohoku/bert-base-japanese-v2).
-That said, Unidic 3.1.0 is of course larger and more up to date.
+That said, Unidic 3.1.0 is, of course, larger and more up-to-date.

 One of the possible motivations for using [NFKC](http://unicode.org/reports/tr15/)-normalized data is that `BertJapaneseTokenizer` class used by the aforementioned model performs it by default.
-Among others, letters of Latin alphabet and katakana are normalized in NFKC, which is quite reasonable.
+Among others, letters of the Latin alphabet and katakana are normalized (to ordinary/half-width, and full-width, respectively) in NFKC, which is quite reasonable.
 On the other hand, since we do it after segmentation, it reintroduces tokens containing decimal digits (e.g. by converting "⑮" to "15").

-Without normalization and lowercasing, letters may be upper- or lower-case, full-width or ordinary, i.e. half-width, katakana may be full-width or half-width etc. The lowercasing concerns not only the letters A-Z but also accented characters and letters of any cased alphabet (e.g. Ω is lowercased to ω).
+The lowercasing concerns not only the letters A-Z but also accented characters and letters of any cased alphabet (e.g. Ω is lowercased to ω).

 ## About corpus and processing